cuancrypto1/javascript-sdk/README.md

 ## Compatibility

-This SDK is designed to work with both Node.js and browser based environments.
+This SDK is designed to work with client (browser) based environments.

-The Floodgate JavaScript SDK supports Node.js version 10+

 ## Installing